Central districts – Districts outside the walls

 Ostiense, Ardeatino, EUR and Garbatella

-To the south of Rome, the Roman road led to the port of Ostia on the coast.
-It now crosses former industrial neighborhoods, passes by the major basilica of Saint Paul Outside the Walls and near the pleasant residential area of Garbatella, before reaching further on the E.U.R., a large urban area planned rationally during the fascist period with notable buildings and museums.
+South of Rome, the ancient Roman road to the port of Ostia traverses historic industrial neighborhoods, passes by the Basilica of Saint Paul Outside the Walls and the charming residential district of Garbatella, before reaching the EUR, a planned urban area from the fascist era, with remarkable museums and architecture.